 knowledge of learning support roles in a variety of educational settings

-This foundation degree combines taught modules and work-based learning to consider the sociological, historical, psychological, philosophical and contemporary aspects of education and develop the skills and knowledge required within the educational workplace.
+If you're pursuing a career supporting learners, this foundation degree could be your next step.
+Combining taught modules and work-based learning, you'll consider the sociological, historical, psychological, philosophical and contemporary aspects of education and develop the skills and knowledge required within the educational workplace.

 - will develop learners’ knowledge and understanding of the role of learning support in differing contexts and a wide variety of educational settings

 - will provide learners with the skills required to communicate and engage effectively with children and young people; whilst promoting understanding of the needs of the individual child or young person within the educational setting to effectively support their educational development in addition to heeding safeguarding and promoting their welfare

 - enable learners to develop their knowledge, understanding and skills in relation to the preparation, planning, delivery, support and evaluation of a broad, balanced and relevant curriculum that meets the needs of all learners

 - will offer opportunities for academic and career development and progression

 - will provide opportunities to apply academic theory to work-based practise to develop an understanding of diverse educational contexts and perspectives.